MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Today, you apply and manage these labels separately but Microsoft is working towards a comprehensive and unified labeling strategy for multiple services that include Azure Information Protection, Office 365, Microsoft Cloud App Security, and Windows Information Protection.
 This same labeling schema and store will also be available for software vendors.
 For more information, see the Microsoft Ignite 2017 session, [Protecting complete data lifecycle using Microsoft information protection capabilities](https://myignite.microsoft.com/videos/55397).

-## What’s the difference between classification (and protection) with Windows Server FCI and the Azure Information Protection scanner?
+## What’s the difference between Windows Server FCI and the Azure Information Protection scanner?

 You can use Windows Server File Classification Infrastructure to classify documents and then protect them by using the [Rights Management connector](../deploy-use/deploy-rms-connector.md) (Office documents only) or a [PowerShell script](../rms-client/configure-fci.md) (all file types).
 Or, you can now use the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md), currently in preview.
 The scanner uses the Azure Information Protection client and your Azure Information Protection policy to label documents (all file types) so that these documents are then classified and optionally, protected.